-We are smack dab in the middle of hurricane season.
-Hurricane Florence is aiming towards the Mid Atlantic coastal states.
+On the Atlantic coastline, we are smack dab in the path of potential hurricanes for half of the year.
+Massive and destructive, recent hurricanes have proven that we better be prepared for possible disastrous results to property and life.
 When it comes to hurricane preparedness, protecting yourself and loved ones comes first.
 Then, protecting your assets such as the home, personal property, valuables, and documents are essential as well.

 First of all, early preparation is the best course of action.
 Next, if told by authorities to evacuate, make sure you do so immediately and safely.
 Use this blog post as a guide for protection whether you are in a hurry trying to beat the storm or preparing early.

 For many, the home is the most significant single asset.
 It is so important that it alone may carry several insurances such as homeowners insurance, flood insurance, or wind & hail insurance.
 Additionally, there are other ways to protect a home in the case of catastrophic events such as a hurricane.